KieranJamess/Example.Terraform.COT/README.md

 There is a nuspec file located in the terraform-module directory which is used to package up the required files.

+The process for packing up the modules have been put in place to show how this would be done using a CI/CD pipeline.

 ## Installing the modules

 To use this repo, you'll need to install the terraform modules.
 If you run the `build_module.ps1` file in `terraform-code\build` it will install the terraform modules into the correct directory under src ready for the terraform code to reference.
 You will need to do this **before** your `terraform init`.